iris-edu/EMC-ParaView/src/macros/README.txt

    designed to handle some specific tasks, such as plotting earthquakes using proper symbol type, size and color.

 - macro_coastlines.py
    Draw low-resolution coastline on Americas and draw the state boundaries for US and Canada along with political boundaries

-- macro_convert_coordinates.py
-   A convenience tool to convers latitude, longitude and ,depth to X, Y and Z (Or Vice Versa)

 - macro_earthquakes.py
    Plot the 200 largest earthquakes in the Americas since 2001-01-01 using USGS event service

-- macro_etopo5.py
+- macro_etopompy
-   Display surface elevation changes for Americas, using ETOPO5 elevation data file
+   Display surface elevation changes for Americas, using elevation data file

 - macro_grids.py
    Display latitude/longitude grids for Americas at 10 degrees intervals